 Drug Delivery

 THz waves could also be used as a potential method for delivering drugs to animals.
 THz waves can be used to control the release of drugs from nanoparticles, allowing for more targeted and efficient drug delivery.
-This could be especially helpful in treating diseases like , where getting the right drugs to the right place is crucial.
+This could be especially helpful in treating diseases like cancer, where getting the right drugs to the right place is crucial.

 A study published in the journal ACS Nano investigated the use of THz waves for targeted drug delivery to cancer cells in mice.
 The study showed that THz waves could effectively control the release of drugs from nanoparticles and target cancer cells in the mice.
 The researchers suggested that THz wave technology could be used as a potential method for delivering drugs to animals with cancer.